814 Naval Air Squadron

-814 Naval Air Squadron or 814 NAS, nicknamed the Flying Tigers, is a squadron of the Royal Navy Fleet Air Arm.
-It is currently equipped with the AgustaWestland Merlin HM2 anti-submarine warfare helicopter and is based at Royal Naval Air Station (RNAS) Culdrose in Cornwall.
-The squadron was formed in December 1938 and has been disbanded and reformed several times.
+814 Naval Air Squadron (814 NAS), also referred to as 814 Squadron, nicknamed the Flying Tigers, is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It currently operates the AgustaWestland Merlin HM2 anti-submarine warfare helicopter and is based at RNAS Culdrose (HMS Seahawk) in Cornwall.

-Role and equipment

-814 Naval Air Squadron operates the AgustaWestland Merlin HM2 anti-submarine warfare (ASW) helicopter and is based at RNAS Culdrose in Cornwall.
-In addition to its ASW role, it has capabilities in anti-piracy operations, delivery of humanitarian aid, casualty evacuation, medium lift under-slung loads (up to 3.8 tonnes), search and rescue, counter drugs and maritime patrol and security operations.
-The Merlin can be armed with BAE Systems Sting Ray torpedoes, Mark 11 depth charges and the Browning M3m .50 calibre machine gun.

-The squadron has over 200 personnel assigned to it and is the largest ever Merlin Fleet Air Arm squadron.
+The squadron was established in December 1938 and has undergone multiple disbandments and reformations throughout its history.
+It participated in the Second World War, initially operating Fairey Swordfish and later transitioning to Fairey Barracuda.
+In the late 1940s and early 1950s, the squadron adopted the Fairey Firefly, utilising four different variants before replacing them with Grumman Avenger, which was subsequently succeeded by Fairey Gannet.
+Beginning in 1960, the squadron shifted to helicopter operations, starting with the Westland Whirlwind, which was soon replaced by Westland Wessex.
+From 1983 to 2000, it operated four variants of the Westland Sea King, specifically designed for anti-submarine warfare.

 History

+814 Naval Air Squadron was formed on 1 December 1938 as a torpedo reconnaissance squadron at RAF Southampton, Hampshire, equipped with six Fairey Swordfish I torpedo bomber aircraft.

 Second World War

-814 Naval Air Squadron was formed in December 1938 as a torpedo reconnaissance squadron equipped with six Fairey Swordfish Mk I.
+Originally embarked on aircraft carrier HMS Ark Royal in January 1939, the squadron was amongst those transferred to the Admiralty, when it took control of the FAA on 24 May 1939. and it transferred to HMS Hermes at the outbreak of the Second World War.

 West Africa

-Originally embarked on aircraft carrier HMS Ark Royal in January 1939, it transferred to HMS Hermes at the outbreak of the Second World War.
 HMS Hermes set sail for West Africa where the squadron helped search for the German cruiser Admiral Graf Spee.
 It also took part in the Battle of Dakar, damaging the Vichy French battleship Richelieu on 8 July 1940.
 Heavy anti-aircraft fire meant the squadron only achieved a single hit, however the battleship was out-of-action for over a year as a result.
 For its participation in the Battle of the Atlantic during 1940, the squadron received its only battle honour.